The Call for Proposals for the 2021/2022 BAK Fellowship for Situated Practice is now open! Deadline: 9 May 2021. More information here.

 BAK 2021 Fellowship update:

-Please note that information about the forthcoming BAK 2021 Fellowship Program will be made available fall/winter 2020.
+Please note that information about the forthcoming BAK 2021/2022 Fellowship Program will be made available April 2021.
 It will include new guidelines so that the Fellowship Program continues serving and shaping forms of research in, with, and through art in the face of the urgencies of our times, including the pandemics and the deep fault lines they amplify in the world at large.

 To receive updates, follow us on social media or sign up for our newsletter (below).